-The Pipeline Safety Coalition (PSC) is a Pennsylvania Non-Profit that focuses on improving public, personal, and environmental safety in pipeline issues.
+The Pipeline Safety Coalition (PSC) is a non-profit that focuses on improving public, personal, and environmental safety in pipeline issues.
 PSC provides equal access to information, community mentoring, and facilitating productive communication between all parties involved in pipeline issues.
-PSC has also developed a list of considerations for landowners who are asked to sign easement agreements with a pipeline operator for a right of way.
-View the Pipeline Safety Coalition's Landowner's Rights and Information page.
+The PSC provides information for landowners and communities, and also provides resources, information on pipeline basics, and pipeline safety education and has developed a Chester County Preparedness & Emergency Response Guidebook.

 Pipeline Safety Trust